-INTERMEDIATE COLORS\
+INTERMEDIATE COLORS

-RED-ORANGE, YELLOW-ORANGE, YELLOW-GREEN, BLUE-GREEN, BLUE-VIOLET, RED-VIOLET
+RED-ORANGE, YELLOW-ORANGE, YELLOW-GREEN, BLUE-GREEN, BLUE-VIOLET, RED-VIOLET also called "tertiary" colors, especially when attempting to confuse someone you don't like or impress a hot date.

 These colors occur when an adjoining primary and secondary color are mixed.